 I didn’t know my actions were a violation of university policy-I didn’t mean to do anything wrong!
 How can you charge me for that?

 Every student at Marquette is responsible for knowing the Standards of Conduct: ignorance is not an excuse.
 The Standards of Conduct are fully delineated in the Student Handbook, At Marquette; rules pertaining specifically to residence halls and university-owned apartments are in Living at Marquette.

 Can someone come with me to the hearing?

-Most students do not choose to bring someone with them to the hearing, but if you wish to have an advisor present, you must notify the Student Conduct Board chair in writing at least two working days before the hearing.
+Most students do not choose to bring someone with them to the hearing, but if you wish to have an advisor present, you must notify the hearing officer or Student Conduct Board chair in writing at least two working days before the hearing.
 An advisor may be a friend or family member, an RA, faculty or staff member.
 The advisor serves as a support person and is intended to be of assistance to you before and during the hearing.
-The advisor may not speak for you nor address the Conduct Board.
+The advisor may not speak for you nor address the hearing.